 If you’re facing a divorce, custody dispute, parenting time issue, or child support concern in Northville or Northville Township, don’t try to navigate the court system alone.
 A small misstep can create costly delays or long-term consequences.

-Talk with our team at The Smith Law Offices, PC for help reviewing your situation, explaining your options in plain English, and taking the next step with confidence.
+Contact us online for help reviewing your situation, explaining your options in plain English, and taking the next step with confidence.